woernfl/blogwoernfl/_posts/2019-01-07-Modern-Applications-Deployment-Strategies-Kubernetes.md

 For the rolling update strategy we can tune 2 settings:

-- `maxSurge`: define how many pod we can add to the desired replica number at an instant *t*
+- `maxSurge`: define how many pods we can add to the desired replica number at an instant *t*
-- `maxUnavailable`: define how many pod can be unavailable at an instant *t*
+- `maxUnavailable`: define how many pods can be unavailable at an instant *t*

 In large deployment with spare cpu and ram capacities, you can bump up the `maxSurge` number to speed up the new version release.